 Apart from just learning about their applications and how they work – you can also look into building your very own drone.
 The satisfying feeling knowing that you built one yourself is unparalleled.
 The good thing is that you don’t even need to be an engineer; the kits nowadays are user friendly.

 You don’t need to be an expert writer or have your own website to blog.
 In-fact, all you need is an idea and the will to let it free.
 Find something that you are knowledgeable and passionate about; then find a way to express yourself.
 There are tons of sites out there that offer the opportunity to guest blog which can be your creative outlet.
-The great thing about blogging is that it is an informal means to express your opinion and perception of the world.
+The great thing about blogging is that it is an informal means to express your opinion and is a great perspective taking exercise.
 Your personality is embedded within your writing and therefore no two people can have the same writing style.